EasyRPG/EV0002/README.md

  * [sinatra][sinatra]
  * [chronic][chronic]

-You can use bundler to install the dependencies.
+You can use bundler to install them and their dependencies.

-    $ bundle install --path vendor/bundle [--shebang="ruby1.9"]
+    $ bundle install --path vendor/bundle [--shebang="ruby2.1"]

 If you provide the path argument, gems will be installed locally.